-(Ma rk One) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2009 OR TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 • • For the transition period from to Commission File Number 001-32502 Warn er Music Group Corp.
-(Exact name of Registrant as specified in its charter) Delaware 13-4271875 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 75 Rockefeller Plaza New York, NY 10019 (Address of principal executive offices) Registrant's f (Zip Code) relephone number, including area code: (212) 275-2000 5 es registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$.001 par value New York Stock Exchange Securitie es registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a we ll-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ , d to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 d that the Registrant was required to file such reports), and (2) has been subject to such filing irements for the past 90 days.
-Yes 🗵 No 🗆 t films pursuant to Itam 405 of Dagulation C. V. is not contained harring and will not be contained to • t filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to or information statements incorporated by reference in Part III of this Form 10-K or any amendments is Form 10-K. in information statements incorporated by reference in rare in or this rount 10-ix or any amendments omitted electronically and posted on its Corporate Web site, if any, every Interactive Data File of Regulations S-T (§232.405 of this chapter) during the preceding 12 months (or for shorter period that the registrant was required to submit and post such fi les).
-Yes \square No \square Indicate by check mark whether the registrant is a larg ge accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See defir nitions of "large accelerated filer," "accelerated filer" a and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer 🗵 Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) ell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes No 🗵 , , , , , f the registrant's common stock held by non-affiliates was approximately \$108,455,771, based on • • • • • • • • • • • • • • • • • • • • on that date as reported on the New York Stock Exchange.
-Shares of common stock held by the olders have been excluded from this calculation because such persons may be deemed to be affiliates. determination of affiliate status is not necessarily a co · · · · · · · · · · · · · · · · · · · CAT 1 20 2000 d 1 C 1 The state of the s
+FORM 10-K Mai ଐ rk One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the fiscal year ended September 30, 2009 EXCHANGE ACT OF 1934 OR ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT 1934 TIES EXCHANGE ACT OF For the transition period from to Commission File Number 333-121322 WMG Acquisition Corp.
+(Exact name of Registrant as specified in its charter) (State or other jurisdiction of B-0576630 R.S.
+Employer ntification No.) 75 Rockefeller Plaza New York, NY (Address of principal executive offices) 10019 (Zip Code) Registrant's telephone number, including area code: (212) 275-2000 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Sec urities Act.
+Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the he Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) ong the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) irements for the past 90 days.
+Yes \boxtimes No \square 34 Indicate by check mark if the disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not containest of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part II Form 10-K. ⊠ Indicate by check mark whether the registrant has submitted electronically and posted on its Corporate Web site, e submitted and posted pursuant to Rule 405 of Regulations S-T ($\S232.405$ of this chapter) during the preceding 12 strant was required to submit and post such files).
+Yes \square No \square efir Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer initions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange See arg ge accelerated filer \Box Accelerated filer on- -accelerated filer Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act ·) Ves □ No ☒

-As of November 20, 2009, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 154,590,926.
+As of November 20, 2009, the number of shares of the Registrant's common stock, par value \$0.001 per share, outstanding was 1,000.
+All of the Registrant's common stock is indirectly owned by Warner Music Group Corp.